 - Subdomains, addon domains, and parked domains

-In addition to the detailed tutorials in the WordPress installation module, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the comprehensive tutorials in the WordPress installation module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 Note: As you work through this tutorial, keep in mind that cPanel may look different than the screenshots below depending on the version, theme and your webhosting environment.
 All features, however, should work as described below.

 Log into your cPanel account …